NelsonDane/auto-rsa/README.md

-# auto-rsa CLI tool/Discord bot
+# autoRSA Discord Bot and CLI Tool
-A CLI tool and discord bot to buy the same amount of stocks in multiple accounts!
+A CLI tool and Discord bot to buy and sell the same amount of stocks across multiple accounts!

 ## Discord Bot Installation
 ### Docker
 View on [Docker Hub](https://hub.docker.com/repository/docker/nelsondane/auto-rsa)
 1. Clone the repo and cd into it
 2. Create a `.env` file for your brokerage variables, and add your bot using `DISCORD_TOKEN` and `DISCORD_CHANNEL`
-3. Just run `docker run --env-file ./.env -it --restart unless-stopped --name rsa nelsondane/auto-rsa`
+3. Just run `docker run --env-file ./.env -itd --restart unless-stopped --name rsa nelsondane/auto-rsa:latest`
-4. The bot should appear online (You can also do `!ping`).
-Once bot is working, just enter CTRL-p then CTRL-q to exit gracefully, letting the bot run in the background.
-See below for command explanation.
+4. The bot should appear online (You can also do `!ping` to check).
+See below for more command explanations.

 ### Always Running Python Script
 Make sure python3-pip is installed
 1. Clone this repository and cd into it
 2. Run `pip install -r requirements.txt`
 3. Create a `.env` file for your brokerage variables, and add your bot using `DISCORD_TOKEN` and `DISCORD_CHANNEL`
-4. Run `python auto-rsa.py` (See below for command explanation)
+4. Run `python autoRSA.py` (See below for more command explanations)

 ## CLI Tool Installation
-1. Follow the Always Running Python Script steps until Step 4
+1. Clone this repository and cd into it
+2. Run `pip install -r requirements.txt`
+3. Create a `.env` file for your brokerage variables
-2. Run the script using `python3 auto-rsa.py <action> <amount> <ticker> <account> <dry>` (See below for parameter explanation)
+2. Run the script using `python pythonRSA.py <action> <amount> <ticker> <account> <dry>` (See below for more parameter explanations)

 ## Usage
+### Discord Bot
-Ping-Pong: Once the bot is invited to your server, you can check that it's running by sending `!ping`, to which the bot should respond with `pong`
+`Ping-Pong`: Once the bot is invited to your server, you can check that it's running by sending `!ping`, to which the bot should respond with `pong`

 To buy and sell stocks, just send a message of this format in discord:
 `!rsa <action> <amount> <ticker> <account> <dry>`

-### CLI Tool/Discord Bot Parameters explained:
-- `!rsa`: command name (not in CLI)
-- `<action>`: `buy` or `sell`
-- `<amount>`: Amount to buy or sell.
-Must be an integer
-- `<ticker>`: The stock ticker to buy or sell
-- `<account>`: What brokerage to run it in (robinhood, schwab, or all)
-- `<dry>`: Whether to run in "dry" mode (in which no transactions are made, useful for testing).
-Set to True, False, or just write "dry" for True
-#### Discord bot:
 For example, to buy 1 STAF in all accounts:

-`!rsa buy 1 STAF all false`.
+`!rsa buy 1 STAF all false`

 For a dry run of the above command in Robinhood only:
-`!rsa buy 1 STAF robinhood true`.
+`!rsa buy 1 STAF robinhood true`

-To check individual account holdings:
+To check your account holdings:

-`!holdings broker-name`.
+`!holdings <account>`

 To see when the market opens/closes:

-`!market`.
+`!market` or `!market_hours`

 To restart the bot:
-`!restart`.

-After a few seconds, the bot will let you know if anything happened!
-(Hopefully)
+`!restart`

+For help:

+`!help`

-#### CLI Tool:
+### CLI Tool:
+To buy and sell stocks, just this command when in the repo directory:

+`python pythonRSA.py <action> <amount> <ticker> <account> <dry>`

 For example, to buy 1 STAF in all accounts:

-`python3 auto-rsa.py buy 1 STAF all false`.
+`python pythonRSA.py buy 1 STAF all false`

 For a dry run of the above command in Robinhood only:

-`python3 auto-rsa.py buy 1 STAF robinhood true`.
+`python pythonRSA.py buy 1 STAF robinhood true`

 To check individual account holdings:
-`python3 auto-rsa.py holdings broker-name`.

-After a few seconds you should see some output in the terminal (Hopefully)
+`python pythonRSA.py holdings <account>`

+### Parameters
+- `<action>`: `buy` or `sell`
+- `<amount>`: Amount to buy or sell.
+Must be an integer
+- `<ticker>`: The stock ticker to buy or sell
+- `<account>`: What brokerage to run command in (robinhood, schwab, etc, or all)
+- `<dry>`: Whether to run in "dry" mode (in which no transactions are made, useful for testing).
+Set to True, False, or just write "dry" for True.
+Defaults to True, so if you want to run a real transaction, you must set this to False/dry.

 ### Supported brokerages:
 #### Ally